 Chow Mein, or Stir-Fried Noodles, is one of the most common menu items in any Chinese restaurant worldwide.
-This particular dish originated from the Guangdong region, south of China.
+This particular egg noodle-based dish originated from the Guangdong region, south of China.
 I want to show you how to make the chicken version in this entry.

 This basic recipe splits this specialty from China into two parts.
 The first part consists of solid ingredients like egg noodles, chicken breasts, and cabbage.
 The balance between meat and vegetables is suitable for people who want a healthier diet.

 The second part is about the stir-frying sauce mixture, including oyster sauce, soy sauce, and brown sugar.
 The sweetness of the oyster sauce and brown sugar will act as a base flavor.
 After that, you can feel the umami start spreading all over your taste buds.

 Your dinner will be quick and tasty with this Chick Chow Mein recipe.

 Lo Mein, or Tossed Noodles, shares many similarities to Chow Mein, like origin and the type of noodles used.
 But the most significant difference that separates Lo Mein from Chow Mein is that the tossed version has a more substantial amount of sauce.